Rush Limbaugh on the cutting edge of societal evolution.

 Beavers cut down 20 trees.

-They got a picture of a nod.
+They got a picture of a not.

-They even put a notch, you know, they put a notch in the tree so they can be pushed over.
+You know, they put a notch in a tree so they can be pushed over.

 And these wacko environmentalist nutcases walk through there and immediately think environmental destruction.